WalletMesh/walletmesh-packages/packages/router/README.md

 - **Method Not Found**: When calling an unsupported wallet method
 - **Network Error**: When communication with a wallet fails
 - **Timeout**: When a wallet operation exceeds the configured timeout
+- **Invalid Request**: When trying to add a wallet for an already configured chain
+- **Unknown Chain**: When trying to remove a wallet for a non-existent chain

 ```typescript
 try {